 Sea Level Rise Guidance for Dorchester County, Maryland

-The county conducted a vulnerability assessment prior to writing the sea level response document, and found the county and its infrastructure, natural resources, and economy were extremely vulnerable to climate change.
-The county is already experiencing many impacts from climate change including sea level rise, flooding, erosion, salinization, coastal storms, infrastructure damage, and economic losses.
+The county conducted a vulnerability assessment prior to writing the sea level response document and found that the county and its infrastructure, natural resources, and economy were extremely vulnerable to climate change.
+The county is already experiencing many impacts of climate change including sea level rise, flooding, erosion, salinization, coastal storms, infrastructure damage, and economic losses.
 The technical guidance document addressed the vulnerabilities identified in the assessment and made recommendations for the county.

 The Long-Range and Comprehensive Planning section of the guidance document instructs all agencies whose mandate is affected by changes in landscapes to (1) conduct vulnerability assessments to identify and quantify the extent to which their programs will need to adapt to climate change and (2) incorporate future conditions into future planning, management, and policies.
-The guidance document recommends the creation of a Sea Level Rise District using the 25-year high scenario inundation maps from the Dorchester County Inundation Study: Identifying natural resources vulnerable to sea level rise over the next 50 years.
+The guidance document recommends the creation of a Sea Level Rise District using 25-year high scenario inundation maps from the Dorchester County Inundation Study.
 The district would have specific policies and ordinances, such as infrastructure improvements to sewage systems, wells, roads and bridges, and houses to prepare for impacts such as inundation, storm surge, and sea level rise.
-The guidance document also outlines the need for low impact development along shorelines including setback requirements and support for abandonment, relocation, or raising efforts for any infrastructure that will sustain damage by inundation.
+The guidance document also outlines the need for low-impact development along shorelines including setback requirements and support for abandonment, relocation, or raising efforts for any infrastructure that will sustain damage by inundation.
 The SLR District will also identify suitable areas to accommodate sea level encroachment and work to restore barriers islands to act as buffers for the county.

 The guidance document also includes an extensive section on Public Education and Outreach using a variety of mediums to reach different generations and economic classes.
 These efforts focus on educating people about the impacts that climate change will bring and information on the options county residents have to abandon, relocate, or raise their property.